BIDMCDigitalPsychiatry/LAMP-platform/docs/05-using/07-sensors.md

 ### Description
 The motion sensor gathers information on the device's physical movement.
 It includes metrics on device tilt, rotation, experienced gravity, acceleration, and magnetic field.
 The acceleration measure here differs from `lamp.accelerometer` in that this measure does not correct for gravity.

+## Accelerometer
+SensorSpec: lamp.none

+#### Description
+The none sensor makes it so that no sensor data is collected from any sensors.
+This can be convenient if a user or study is ideally only to collect active data.

 ## SMS
 SensorSpec: lamp.sms